Sri Lanka president dissolves Parliament, calls for election | WTOP

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s President Maithripala Sirisena dissolved Parliament and called for fresh elections amid a deepening political crisis.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s president has dissolved Parliament and called for elections on Jan.
+5 in a bid to stave off a deepening political crisis over his dismissal of the prime minister that opponents say is unconstitutional.

-An official notification signed by Sirisena announced the dissolution of Parliament effective midnight Friday.
+An official notification signed by President Maithripala Sirisena announced the dissolution of Parliament effective midnight Friday.
 It said the names of candidates will be called before Nov.
-26, and the election held on Jan.
-5. The new Parliament is to be convened on Jan.
+26 and the new Parliament is to convene Jan.
 17.

-Sri Lanka has been in a political crisis since Oct.
+Sri Lanka has been in a crisis since Oct.
 26, when Sirisena fired his prime minister, Ranil Wickremesinghe, and replaced him with former strongman Mahinda Rajapaksa.
+Both say they command a majority in Parliament and had been expected to face the 225-member body on Wednesday after it was suspended for about 19 days.

+Foreign Minister Sarath Amunugama told The Associated Press on Saturday that the president dissolved Parliament due to the need to go to the people to find a resolution to the crisis.

+He said that on Wednesday “there was to be a lot of commotion and unparliamentary activities sponsored by the speaker.”

 Tensions had been building between Sirisena and Wickremesinghe for some time, as the president did not approve of economic reforms introduced by the prime minister.
 Sirisena has also accused Wickremesinghe and another Cabinet member of plotting to assassinate him, a charge Wickremesinghe repeatedly denied.

-Sirisena was also critical of investigations into military personnel accused of human rights violations during Sri Lanka’s long civil war against a Tamil separatist group, which ended in 2009.
+Sirisena was critical of investigations into military personnel accused of human rights violations during Sri Lanka’s long civil war against a Tamil separatist group, which ended in 2009.
+Rajapaksa, who ruled as president from 2005 to 2015, is considered a hero by the ethnic Sinhalese majority for winning the conflict.
+But he lost a re-election bid in 2015 amid accusations of nepotism, corruption and wartime atrocities.

-Sirisena had suspended Parliament for two weeks in a move Wickremesinghe’s backers said was designed to buy time to shore up support.
-There were calls both locally and internationally to convene Parliament to end the impasse.

-Amid the pressure, Sirisena announced the legislature would be summoned Nov.
-14. He maintained his choice for prime minister, Mahinda Rajapaksa, had a majority in Parliament.
-However, the decision to dissolve the house shows otherwise, observers say.

 The party said in a Twitter message that it will meet the elections commissioner to discuss the constitutionality of Sirisena’s move.

-The U.S State Department tweeted that it is deeply concerned by news the Sri Lanka Parliament will be dissolved, “further deepening the political crisis.”
+The U.S. State Department tweeted that it is deeply concerned by news that the Sri Lanka Parliament will be dissolved, “further deepening the political crisis.”

 “As a committed partner of Sri Lanka, we believe democratic institutions and processes need to be respected to ensure stability and prosperity,” the statement said.